sybrew/the-seo-framework/readme.txt

 = 4.1.0 =

+TODO make the exclusion options propagate to the taxonomy settings, too.
+	* And remove the "duplicated" warning from the robots when found.
+This is tricky?

-* TODO Polylang subdirectory URLs have their sitemap pointing to a query argument... https://kb.theseoframework.com/kb/translation-plugin-compatibility/#polylang-caveat-1
+TODO Polylang subdirectory URLs have their sitemap pointing to a query argument... https://kb.theseoframework.com/kb/translation-plugin-compatibility/#polylang-caveat-1
-* TODO trim_exerpt() trims very short descriptions, such as "Latest posts: %s on Blog Name" to "Latest posts:".
-Should we add a dot after the string at get_description_additions()?
-* TODO The sitemap should include non-rewriteable, but public, post types. `rewrite=>false` only prevents pretty URLs from being generated, but the URLs are still accessible via their ugly variant.
-	* We excluded them in the past because many devs don't know the difference between rewrite and public.
-I'm not sure if we should follow through or forego this.
-With WP sitemaps coming (and including nonrewriteable posts), it'll be a common issue, so we can be complacent about that and revert the rewrite exemption rule.

-TODO set db version to 4100.
-TODO make non-rewritable post types includable, but exclude them for users that upgrade?

 TODO reconsider pagebuilder support for content.
 Not all page builders rely on shortcodes.
 	* Candidates: Elementor & Beaver Builder.
+TODO add grey SEO Bar color (mind the color vision deficiency support...)

 ## For everyone
 * **Added:**
 	* You can now exclude taxonomies from receiving SEO optimization (yes, SEO optimization).
+	* You can now set robots types for each registered taxonomy on your site, instead of just default categories and tags.
 	* TODO You can now set robots settings for all taxonomies, and much less confusingly so.
 	* TODO The new WordPress core sitemaps are now disabled when you enable sitemaps via TSF.
 		* Or disabled per se when TSF is active?
 Allow users to revert this via (the same) filter?